prisma/prisma/docs/tutorial.md

 The Prisma schema contains three important elements of your project:

 - Data sources (here, that's your PostgreSQL database)
-- Generators (here, that's the generator for Photon.js)
+- Generators (here, that's the generator for Prisma Client JS)
 - [Data model definition](./data-modeling.md#data-model-definition) (here, that's the `Post` and `User` models)

 ### 2.2.
 Understand the data model definition